ybwang119/label_recovery/readme.md

 In `draw_pic_demo.ipynb` we show how to generate the pics in Figure 1.

 In `reconstruct_demo.ipynb` we show how to reconstruct images from FCN-4 with well-recovered last-layer features analytically.
+Pics are identical to those in Figure 3.
 ## Citations
 If you find this code useful for your research, please cite our papers.
 ```